Is Make a Difference Day on your association’s radar? It should be!

 Step 4: Get the word out.

 Let your members know about your volunteer opportunity.
 Post about it in your online community.
 Include it in your next member email.
 Post about it on social media.
-Maybe even call your most involved members directly.
+You can even call your most involved members.
 And, make sure your board of directors are involved and help get the word out too.

 Be sure to personalize your communications for greater impact.
-According to a recent study by Community Brands (watch for the Digital Evolution Study, coming soon!), members view “targeted, valuable content” as important.
+According to Digital Evolution Study by Community Brands, members view “targeted, valuable content” as important.

 Step 5: Follow up!